SJD YAG × ASCEND

 • Username + password (no email required)

-• Passwords hashed with bcrypt (never stored in plaintext)
+• Passwords hashed by Supabase Auth with bcrypt (never stored in plaintext)

 • Minimum password strength enforced using zxcvbn